 After spending thirteen years in Afghanistan and almost half of that in Iraq simultaneously, the United States nation and military heads alike understandably sort to leverage the good sections of both COIN and CT- to ensure stability of the host nation’s government to avoid insurgency further, while dealing with swift defeat to the foes of the United States.
 However, getting used to one strategy (COIN) to achieve the objectives of the other (CT) is unclear and inefficient.
 Due to lack of clarity this has resulted in misplacement of blame in case things go wrong.
 Alleging that drones are counterproductive suggests that there is clear, or at least a common objective one can achieve.
 Drones have several importance well outside their usage as armed tools, such as their capability to collect intelligence.
 Saying drones cause many civilian casualties overlooks how the usage of force is to be applied.

-Due to lack of a conclusion study with evidence detracts from an explanatory answer on the casual relationship of drone strikes leading in more people involving in insurgency or terrorist groups.
+Due to lack of a conclusive study with evidence detracts from an explanatory answer on the casual relationship of drone strikes leading in more people involving in insurgency or terrorist groups.
 More research would improve the fidelity on the relationship between the two.

 During stressful experiences leaders seek for the best options to uphold their decisions that achieve their desired objectives.
 Unmanned aerial vehicles not only allow kinetic strike options, but also improve target knowledge.
 At times the decision is made from the best of the terrible alternatives present, but they are options nevertheless.
 In case things go wrong, culpability may rest with unclear application of the use of force and not involving on an inanimate object.